 Here I can see my aggression status, also called crime watch.

-All about crime watch is explained in EVE-Wiki HERE.
-But its less important, because CCP implemented an option to set safety, in the Control Panel, so when I attack some one I wont try something stupid
+in the Control Panel, so when I attack some one I wont try something stupid

 and lose an Arazu again.